What is Agroforestry?

 It’s no wonder that breadfruit agroforests have been cultivated in Oceania for thousands of years.
 There’s potential for them to spread much further.
 These agroforests thrive in tropical conditions found along the equator—exactly where rates of hunger are high and economic scarcity prevails.
 These systems are ready to deliver, in other words.

-To capture all that agroforests can do, the Institute offers a definitive 75-page regenerative organic Agroforestry Guide and a treasury of other information—everything from cooking tips to backyard planting advice.
+To capture all that agroforests can do, the Institute offers a definitive 75-page organic and regenerative Agroforestry Guide and a treasury of other information—everything from cooking tips to backyard planting advice.
 All of it is available for free from the institute’s website.
 Beyond Hawaii, the Institute has helped create agroforests in Jamaica and Puerto Rico to reforest ruined soil and restore livelihoods and food security.
 Even more impressively, working with partners in its Global Hunger Initiative, it has sent more than 100,000 breadfruit trees propagated from its collection to 44 countries around the world, and encourages recipients to plant them in agroforests.

 Since its inception in 2017, the ROBA garden of just 2 acres has produced well over 8,000 pounds of breadfruit and nearly 7,000 pounds of food other than breadfruit.
 Meanwhile, it’s turned compacted, waterlogged bare soil into a rich, biodiverse, stunningly beautiful garden.
 It’s a compelling argument for an ancient way of farming.